• Skip to primary navigation

 The resources which appear here and at the end of articles provide you with opportunities to further explore the topics we address in our content (these links will launch in new tabs/windows and will load content from other websites).

-• Operation World: Pray for Japan (adapted from Operation World, 7th Edition)
+• Operation World: Pray for India (taken or adapted from Operation World, 7th Edition and Pray for the World)

 • IMB (Southern Baptist Convention): 31 Days of Prayer for the Japanese People